chrisli0629/Bootcamp/13-Databases-SQL/goals.md

    Hint: Join between EMPLOYEES, DEPARTMENTS and LOCATIONS using DEPARTMENT_NAME = 'appropriate department name'.

-   What you would expect to see is
+   What you would expect to see is something similar to this:
    ```
    FIRST      LAST       EMAIL      DEPT       CITY
    ---------- ---------- ---------- ---------- ------------